For Whom the Sweetie Belle Toils: Plot

 Sweetie Belle asks her older sister Rarity to help finish the costumes for her school play at the last minute.
 Rarity agrees to help despite her busy schedule creating dresses for pop star Sapphire Shores, and she transforms Sweetie Belle's poorly designed costumes into spectacular creations.
 The play receives a standing ovation, but Sweetie Belle becomes frustrated when she discovers that audience members are only discussing Rarity's amazing costumes rather than her writing, directing, or performance.

 Sweetie Belle storms out after confronting her sister about overshadowing her efforts.
 That night, consumed with resentment, she sneaks into Rarity's room and sabotages the centerpiece of Sapphire Shores' elaborate headdress by unraveling its intricate design.
 Princess Luna visits Sweetie Belle's dreams and shows her flashbacks revealing that Rarity's past "spotlight-stealing" moments were actually attempts to help save situations, including salvaging Sweetie Belle's fifth birthday party.

 Luna then reveals the devastating consequences that Sweetie Belle's sabotage will bring: Sapphire Shores will reject Rarity's work, destroying her reputation and career, causing her to become a paranoid recluse who loses all her friends and descends into madness.
 Horrified, Sweetie Belle awakens and rushes to fix her mistake, only to discover that Rarity has already departed for Canterlot with the damaged costume.
 The Cutie Mark Crusaders race to Canterlot by train.

 At Sapphire Shores' rehearsal studio, the Crusaders zip-line through a window.
 Sweetie Belle grabs the headdress box and flees to a private room where Princess Luna appears to help her repair the damage.
 Working together, they not only fix the sabotaged centerpiece but also improve it with a dolphin design that turns out to be Sapphire Shores' lucky symbol.
 When Sweetie Belle returns the headdress, Sapphire loves the dolphin addition, saving Rarity's career and earning great praise for the effort.
+Sweetie Belle apologizes to Rarity, knowing that she was only trying to help.
+Rarity forgives her, but also says she regrets not being able to see her play.
+She then asks if she can have an encore performance.
+Sweetie Belle says that the play wasn’t really all that good, and to be honest, the costumes were the best part.
+She and Rarity hug each other, then the episode ends.